mitodl/mit-open/frontends/README.md

 In this mode, the watch container starts Webpack Dev Server and listens for changes, and building the front end to the local filesystem at `./frontends/mit-open/build`.
 This is mounted to the `nginx` container for it to serve the static bundle, while routing backend paths to the `web` service.

-#### Serving on 8063

-The application is served at `http://localhost:8063` and changes are reflected on page refresh.
-Note that there is no [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) on port 8063.
+The application is served at `http://localhost:8063`.

-#### Serving on 8062

-The Webpack Dev Server running in the `watch` container can be reached directly at `http://localhost:8062` to load from its live in-memory bundle and make use of the Hot Module Replacement socket.

-### Frontend Dev Server with Local Backend
+### Local Frontend Dev Server with Local Backend

-In this mode we run Wepback Dev Server directly outside of Docker.
+The `watch` container is slower to respond to changes to the filesystem.
+If [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) is slow for you, we can run Wepback Dev Server directly outside of Docker.
 Dev Server proxies API requests through to a locally running backend stack.

 Run the front end with: